aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

 login as default tenant for example).
 You will see that each tenant has an isolated phone book and can not see other's people.

+### Code Generation

+Using new **ASP.NET Zero Power Tools**, you can speed up your development.

+See [documentation](https://aspnetzero.com/Documents/Development-Guide-Rad-Tool) to learn how to use it.

 ### Conclusion

 In this document, we built a complete example that covers most parts of